F5Networks/f5-azure-arm-templates/supported/standalone/3nic/existing-stack/bigiq/README.md

 - Previous tagged releases can be used to reference functionality that has been changed or removed.
 - If you are using a failover via-API template and performing an in-place upgrade of BIG-IP v13.1.1 or later, you must follow the instructions in [Post-Deployment Configuration Steps](#post-deployment-configuration-steps)
 - All templates now deploy Standard SKU Azure Public IP Addresses.
+- If you choose "No" in response to the provisionPublicIP parameter, the choice for "numberOfExternalIps" is not honored and no public IP addresses are created.
 - All templates deploy Azure Virtual Machines and Virtual Machine Scale Sets into Availability Zones in supported regions; Availability Sets are still created in unsupported regions.
 Virtual Machine Scale Sets are distributed across zones 1, 2, and 3; failover Virtual Machines across zones 1 and 2.
 Standalone Virtual Machines are placed in zone 1 by default; however, you may select zone 1, 2, or 3 using the new zoneChoice parameter.

 ## Security